 As the least visited country on earth you will find fairly scant information about travel to Nauru.
 In fact, there are no indigenous agencies currently offering tours to Nauru, and very few international companies that specialize in travel to Nauru.
 Once again, we aim for a YPT first.

-In 2017 we ran our first ever “Least Visited Countries Tour”, which involved us spending 5 days, inclusive of New Years Eve in Nauru, something we will be keeping as a yearly part of the YPT schedule.
-We are also now pleased to announce that we can offer independent tours to Nauru.
+In 2017 we ran our first ever “Least Visited Countries Tour”, which involved us spending 5 days inclusive of New Year’s Eve in Nauru – something we will be keeping as an annual staple of the YPT schedule.
+We are now pleased to announce that we can offer independent tours to Nauru.

 Why visit Nauru?

-From a traditional tourist perspective, there is not that much to attract people to Nauru, bar the fishing (which is excellent), but for our brave Pioneers we know that the fact that it is the least visited country in the world makes it cool enough ☺
+From a traditional tourist perspective there isn’t much on the island to attract people to Nauru, bar the fishing which is excellent!
+However for our brave Pioneers, we understand the fact it’s the least visited country in the world; which makes it a cool enough reason to visit!

 Find out more about what it’s like to visit here.